MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     1. First, the Main method builds and validates a configuration object.

         Notice the ValidateRequiredConfiguration method at the bottom of the Program.cs file.
 This method validates that all required configuration values are present before the application starts.
-It checks for configuration data in appsettings.json and secrets in environment variables (AWS credentials, SendGrid API key, PayPal credentials, Azure storage connection, database connection, GitHub token, and NPM token).
+It checks for configuration data in appsettings.json and secrets in environment variables.
 If any are missing, it displays a formatted error message listing the missing items, instructs the user to run a setup script, and exits the application with an error code.

         > **NOTE**: The application terminates early if the configuration isn't validated successfully.
 For example, if the environment variables haven't been set.
 This prevents the application from running with incomplete or incorrect settings.